 In reviewing the year, the Board recognizes and appreciates the reasons for the Credit Union's success: First, thanks to our members for your support and confidence.
-Rest assured that Morell Credit Union, along with the Credit Union System across the Island and across Atlantic Canada, will continue to provide, and improve upon, the services you need.
+Rest assured that Morell Credit Union, in association with the Credit Union System across the Island and across Atlantic Canada, will continue to provide, and improve upon, the services you need.

-Second, the Board salutes our dedicated staff and management for their pleasant and professional service.

-On behalf of the Board of Directors, I want to sincerely thank Sherri and her staff for their work, while they continue to upgrade their professional skills.
+Second, the Board applauds our dedicated staff and management for their pleasant and professional service.
+On behalf of the Board of Directors, I sincerely thank Sherri and her staff for their work during a challenging year on multiple fronts.

 We also extend our thanks and appreciation to the Atlantic Central team for their support and cooperation over the past year.
-Along with the other credit unions of Atlantic Canada, we look forward to working with Atlantic Central in the development of the most effective ways to serve our members of the Mount Stewart, Morell, and St. Peter's region.
+Along with the other credit unions on the Island and in the rest of Atlantic Canada, we look forward to working with Atlantic Central in developing the most effective ways to serve our members of the Mount Stewart, Morell, and St. Peter's region.

 Finally, I want to thank my fellow Directors for their dedication and concern for the well-being of our Credit Union.
-The terms of three directors have expired, but all three-Tom Atkins, Kevin MacEwen, and Peter McAdam-have agreed to reoffer.
+The three-year terms of three directors have expired.
+Two of them, Sheryll O'Hanley and Dennis Clough, can reoffer and have agreed to do so; the third, Allan Coffin, has completed his third consecutive term and therefore must step down.
+Allan, we'll miss your contributions and dedication to the CU, epitomized by your 18 years as a Board member.